About Christine Schuster

 Dedicated Duo

-If a Worker is Injured on Your Property in Ohio
+If a Worker Is Injured on Your Property

 Finding the Balance in Tri-Parenting Agreements

-Understanding the legal status of non-biological and non-adoptive parents in multi-parenting familiesThe American family structure is undergoing increasing variance and change at a speed that leaves the legal system in the constant position of catching up.
-Around half of the jurisdictions across the United States are shifting away from the traditional test which defines a parent as biological or adoptive.
-Enter tri-parenting agreements, wherein three people are granted parental status of a child.
-“We are starting to see more and more of it, largely because people are mobile and you can have …
+As the American family structure undergoes variance and change, the legal system is in the position of catching up.
+Around half of the jurisdictions across the United States are shifting away from the traditional test that defines a parent as biological or adoptive.
+Enter tri-parenting agreements, wherein three people are granted the parental status of a child.
+“We are starting to see more and more of it, largely because people are mobile and you can have children in so many different …

 Find top lawyers with confidence